15 Best Things To Do In Pattaya

 A visit to Coral Island is one of the best things to do in Pattaya for those looking for quiet beach time.

 6 – Nong Nooch Tropical Garden

 Pattaya’s award winning Nong Nooch Garden is considered the world’s best tropical garden.
 The beautifully landscaped 500-acre park is best explored on bicycle.
-The area is more like a theme park, with many activities including cultural shows, Muay Thai matches, elephant shows, a dinosaur valley, village life theme parks, a centre for the best fruit exploration, resorts and more.
+The area is like a theme park, with many activities including cultural shows, Muay Thai matches, elephant shows, a dinosaur valley, village life theme parks, a centre for the best fruit exploration, resorts and more.

 Equally fascinating are the gardens specific to certain plant species.
-These include tropical palm gardens, bonsai and topiary gardens, and a section of cacti and succulent plants.
+These include tropical palm gardens, bonsai and topiary gardens, and a section on cacti and succulent plants.
 The orchid nurseries, which house over 670 species of orchids are a must see.

 7 – Buddha Mountain Pattaya